13 Best Places to Watch the Sunset in Cape Town

 The Leopard Bar is on the 3rd floor of the 12 Apostles Hotel and Spa, which is located in the north of Camps Bay – aka Cape Town’s bougiest suburb.
 It’s a bit of a hidden gem!

-As the name suggests, there’s a leopard theme going on inside, but the real draw here is the outdoor balcony where you can sit and enjoy a cocktail as the sun sinks over the ocean.
+As the name suggests, there’s a leopard theme going on inside, but the real draw here is the outdoor balcony.
+I love to sit here enjoy a cocktail as the sun sinks over the ocean.
 You’ve got beautiful sea and mountain views here, and I really rate the Bloody Marys.

-I’ve been here quite a few times at sunset and I’ve never needed a reservation to get a spot out on the balcony.
+I’ve been here quite a few times and I’ve never needed a reservation to get a spot out on the balcony.

 4) Clifton Beach